 The Company's policy is to maintain a strong capital base to safeguard the Company's ability to continue as a going concern, to maintain investor, creditor and market confidence, to provide returns for shareholder, to maintain an optimal capital structure to reduce the cost of capital, and to sustain future development of the business.
-Capital includes all capital and reserves of the Company as recorded in the statement of financial position.

-According to the mandatory terms of the credit agreements, concluded by Company with banks, the Company shall comply in all respects with the applicable laws; should not create or permit the creation of obligations with respect to any of its assets or dispose them, except as provided for in credit agreements; obtain permission from lender banks to acquisitions, mergers and disposals as they arise; and the Company may sell uranium for civilian purposes to buyers, located only in those countries that have signed the Treaty on the Non-Proliferation of Nuclear Weapons, and are Members of the International Atomic Energy Agency.
+According to the mandatory terms of the credit and guarantees agreements, the Company shall comply in all respects with the applicable laws; should not create or permit the creation of obligations with respect to any of its assets or dispose them, except as provided for in credit agreements; obtain permission from lender banks to acquisitions, mergers and disposals as they arise; and the Company may sell uranium for civilian purposes to buyers, located only in those countries that have signed the Treaty on the Non-Proliferation of Nuclear Weapons, and are Members of the International Atomic Energy Agency.